 2. Google will make at least one of its major new sci-fi-ish technologies available to the public at a price (Glasses, Self Driving Car, or something else).

 WRONG: Save for the Moto X and Chromecast, Google didn’t really release a lot of new products.
 Google Glass looks to be headed our way sometime next year, and other projects Google has a hand in, are no closer.

 3. 2013 will be the year of draconian Internet rules/laws.
 Expect at least two big news stories about laws enacted that may cut off Internet access for hitting a site or downloading certain content.
 Drastic measures like filters or censorship will happen en masse.

 MOSTLY RIGHT: Shortly after the SOPA bill was killed, we knew it was a matter of time before regulators would come back with more.
 A new bill Cyber Intelligence Sharing and Protection Act (“CISPA”), has been mentioned in the vain of SOPA as continuing some of the former’s measures.
 Perhaps more ominous, a number of countries have been negotiating the Trans-Pacific Partnership Agreement (“TPP”) in secret that carries copyright provisions (among other troubling provisions).

 RIGHT: Probably the highest-profile breach of 2013 was Adobe.
-Reportedly more than 38 million customers were affected, and source code for various applications were stolen in this massive data theft.
+Reportedly more than 38 million customers were affected, and source code for various applications was stolen in this massive data theft.
 Other major leaks include Evernote, Twitter and others.